“No man on earth could get him out of prison alive. Seven women did”.

 The downside to the interview is that it doesn’t focus on the specifics of the film, which will disappoint fans of the picture who are craving more information.
 It would have probably been better to have gotten the director to provide commentary on this one.

-There is also a fully illustrated insert booklet that features an essay by film critic James Oliver.
-I found his essay to be insightful and a nice addition to the companion as he focuses on the themes of being a mercenary as both a character in a film and as an actor in real life.
+There is also a fully illustrated insert booklet that features an by film critic James Oliver.
+I found his to be insightful and a nice addition to the companion as he focuses on the themes of being a mercenary as both a character in a film and as an actor in real life.
 It also touches on the use of homosexuality in the movie and some of Mastorakis’s directing career.